Adroiti/docs-for-code-review-tools/checkstyle-CommentsIndentation.md

 ## Description

 Controls the indentation between comments and surrounding code.
-Comments are indented at the same level as the surrounding code.
-Detailed info about such convention can be found [here](http://checkstyle.sourceforge.net/reports/google-java-style-20170228.html#s4.8.6.1-block-comment-style)
+Comments should be indented at the same level as the surrounding code.

-Please take a look at the following examples to understand how the check works:
+## Examples

 Example #1: Block comments.